J-1 Visa Trainer Jobs

 Address the two-year home residency requirement early

-Some J-1 participants are subject to a two-year home residency requirement, which affects future visa options including H-1B and green card pathways.
+Some J-1 participants are subject to a two-year home residency requirement, which affects future visa options including H-1B visa and green card pathways.
 Check your DS-2019 and J-1 visa stamp for the 212(e) annotation before accepting a host offer.

 Verify your host employer can pay program wages